Rose-Yang1232/trustAI_controller/README.md

-# trustAI_simulink
+# trustAI_controller
-this is the simulink of trustAI group
+this repo contains the extracted .tgz file